arielgv/LangleyLodgeApp/README.md

 2. Click `File` > `Open Folder` and select the folder where you extracted the repository files.
 3. Open the `Synchro.ipynb`  file.
 4. Follow the instructions in the script comments to successfully run the program.
+   * If a pop-up from Visual Studio Code suggests installing an add-on, click on Install and wait for it to install automatically.

+You can execute each code cell by positioning yourself on the rectangle that contains the block of code.
+A "play" arrow will appear just to the left of it, click on each block to execute them.

+On its first run, it may ask if you want to install the Jupyter + Python add-on.
+Accept and install the suggested extension.

+If another pop-up appears the first time it is run, also click on Install.
+These pop-ups are characteristic of the first run on a computer.

 At this point, the program should execute as expected and perform its tasks automatically.